glebzlat/Polygen/docs/docs/language-reference.md

 - `@include`

     Allows to include files into the grammar.
-When the file is specified in include directive, Polygen first processes all its directives (including `@include`, allowing for nested includes) and then concatenates grammars to one whole.
+When the file is specified in the directive, Polygen first processes all directives it contains (including `@include`, allowing for nested includes) and then concatenates grammars to one whole.

         @include "path"
         @include 'path'